-Backup/Restore 4 Click to create a file of this codec's settings and/or programs as backup, or to copy onto other equivalent codecs.
+Backup/Restore 5 Click to create a file of this codec's settings and/or programs as backup, or to copy onto other equivalent codecs.
 Backup Click to load a compatible backup file onto this codec.
-Important.
-Reboot the codec after restoring file.
-Restore Part and a second from the second
+Important: Reboot the codec after restoring file.
+Restore Part and a second for and and a second